-When travelling to new destinations within India on buses and trains, I always set off in the morning.
+When travelling to new destinations in India by bus or train, I always set off in the morning.
 That way if there are any delays, it is India, expect many delays!
 I know I will still arrive at my final destination in the daylight.
 Bear in mind it gets dark around 6pm.

 7. Stay close to families

-Another good tip I received before travelling was to stay close to families when using public transport.
+Another good tip I received before travelling as a solo female traveller.
+Stay close to families when using public transport.

 This is a great tip!
 You will be surprised how mothers with their children will look out for you.
-Also quite often there are a few mothers with children who seem to hang out together so it seems to be a common culture habit for women to travel together.
+Also quite often there are a few mothers with children who hang out together.
+It seems to be common in Indian culture for women to travel together.

-Also, just waiting at the platform, it is better to wait with families with mothers and children.
+Also, just waiting at the platform as a solo female traveller.
+It is better to wait with families of mothers and children.

 8. Do not walk around after dark

-This may feel quite limiting as a woman.
-I understand as a Western woman, I do not like being told what I can and cannot do based purely on my gender.
-But when in a foreign culture, it is best to follow the local customs.
+This may feel quite limiting as a solo female traveller.
+I understand, as a Western woman, I do not like being told what I can and cannot do based purely on my gender.
+But when in a new country, it is best to follow the local customs.

 As a general rule, women in India do not tend to travel alone after dark, which is from 6pm.